orvee-17/retail_customer_segmentation/README.md

 <b>Proposed Algorithm to perform the objectives: K Prototype Clustering</b>

-The steps in the life cycle of this data science project is as follows:
+The steps in the life cycle of this data science project are as follows:
 1. EDA (Exploratory Data Analysis)
 2. Data Preprocessing
 3. ML Model Blueprint